python-trio/flake8-async/docs/usage.rst

 ``--disable``
 -------------

-Comma-separated list of error codes to disable, similar to flake8 ``--ignore`` but is additionally more performant as it will disable non-enabled visitors from running instead of just silencing their errors.
-It will also bypass errors introduced in flake8>=6, see above.
+Comma-separated list of error codes to disable, similar to flake8 ``--ignore`` but is additionally more performant as it will disable non-enabled visitors from running instead of just silencing their errors. :ref:`It will also bypass errors introduced in flake8>=6 <valueerror_ignore>`.

 ``--autofix``
 -------------